Table of Contents

 The apostle Paul wrote, “Who will render to every man according to his deeds“ (Romans 2:6).
 Some have found a problem in harmonizing this passage with the doctrine that “man is justified by faith without the deeds of the law” (Romans 3:28).
 The apostle is not drawing a contrast between faith and works but rather between what a man really is and what he might profess to be.

-At the day of Judgement, Christ will be the judge (Matthew 11:27; John 5:22–27; Acts 17:31; 1 Peter 4:5) for He is the world’s Creator and Redeemer.
-It is an amazing thought that our Savior is to be our judge at the Judgement.
-Because Christ took upon Him the nature of those who will come before His judgement seat (Philippians 2:6–8) and suffered every temptation to which they have faced (Hebrews 2:14–17), He will be the perfect Judge.
+At the day of Judgment, Christ will be the judge (Matthew 11:27; John 5:22–27; Acts 17:31; 1 Peter 4:5) for He is the world’s Creator and Redeemer.
+It is an amazing thought that our Savior is to be our judge at the Judgment.
+Because Christ took upon Him the nature of those who will come before His judgment seat (Philippians 2:6–8) and suffered every temptation to which they have faced (Hebrews 2:14–17), He will be the perfect Judge.

 In the final judgment, there will be no hidden standard of righteousness, and thus no chance to get away from a just sentence by a late request for mercy (Galatians 6:7; Revelation 22:12).
 The righteous will stand before God and their books will be opened.
 But next to every recorded sin that has been confessed, repented off and wiped by the blood of Jesus, there will be written, “debt canceled.”
 “Thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57), over both sin and its wages, death (Galatians 2:20).